APPLICATION

 How does it work?

-The process is typically a wet panning process where layers are successively built on the centre.
-Roasting removes the moisture and cook the starch.
-Dry flavouring completes the product.
-The process and the ingredients may vary to provide a different aspect and taste : Japanese, Lebanese coated nuts.
-For example, Lebanese-style coated nuts are first roasted then coated with a suspension of starch, the residual heat cooks the starch and extracts the moisture; spices and flavours can be added in the process.
+The process and the ingredients may vary to provide a different aspect and taste of Japanese, Lebanese coated nuts.
+For example, Lebanese-style coated nuts are first roasted and then coated with starch suspension; the residual heat cooks the starch and extracts the moisture; spices and flavours can be added.

-1.
+Step 1.

-Introduction of the nuts in a rotating pan
+Introduction of the nuts in a rotating pan.

-2.
+Step 2.

-4.
+Step 4.

-Transfer into a hot air roaster or an oil fryer which completes the coating operation, cooking the flour and expanding the biscuit
+Transfer into a hot air roaster or an oil fryer, which completes the coating operation, cooking the flour and expanding the biscuit.

-5.
+Step 5.

 Transfer into a pan where various flavours are applied in smaller batches.